 Cylindrical resonator barometers use a sensing element which is a thin-walled cylinder of nickel alloy.
 This is electromagnetically maintained in a “hoop” mode of vibration.
 The input pressure is sensed by the variation it produces in the natural resonant frequency of the vibrating mechanical system.
 Cylinder wall movement is sensed by a pick-up coil whose signal is amplified and fed back to a drive coil.
 The air pressure to be measured is admitted to the inside of the cylinder, with a vacuum reference maintained on the outside.
 The natural resonant frequency of vibration then varies precisely with the stress set up in the wall due to the pressure difference across it.
 An increase in pressure gives rise to an increase in frequency.

 The thin cylinder has sufficient rigidity and mass to cater for the pressure ranges over which it is designed to operate, and is mounted on a solid base.
 The cylinder is placed in a vacuum chamber and its inlet is connected to the free atmosphere for meteorological applications.
 Since there is a unique relationship between the natural resonant frequency of the cylinder and the pressure, the atmospheric pressure can be calculated from the measured resonant frequency.
 However, this relationship, determined during calibration, depends on the temperature and the density of the gas.
 Temperature compensation is therefore required and the air should be dried before it enters the inlet.

+3.2.4 Aneroid displacement transducers

+Contact-free measurement of the displacement of the aneroid capsule is a virtual necessity as regards precision pressure-measuring instruments for meteorological applications.
+A wide variety of such transducers are in use, including capacitive displacement detectors, potentiometric displacement detectors, strain gauges placed at strategic points on the sensor, and force-balanced servo-systems which keep the sensor dimensions constant regardless of pressure.

+All sensitive components must be encased in a die-cast housing.
+Unless designed with adequate temperature compensation, this housing must be kept at a constant temperature by an electronically controlled heater.
+Condensation of water must be completely prevented.
+An effective technique is to put a hygroscopic agent, such as silica gel crystals, into the die-cast housing and to prevent water vapour diffusion into the housing by connecting a long plastic tube (approximately 25 m) with a bore of 2 mm or less between the pressure port and a static head (see section 3.1.4.3).

+The pressure-sensor housing must be airtight, allowing external connection to the compartment where the pressure is to be measured.

+3.2.5 Exposure of electronic barometers

+Details on general exposure requirements are provide in 3.1.4.2.
+Electronic barometers should be mounted away from electromagnetic sources, where this is not possible, the wires and casing should be shielded.

-3.3.4 Reading electronic barometers
+3.2.6 Reading electronic barometers